sodiadrhain/java-practice/README.md

-# JAVA LEARN
+# JAVA-LEARN

-Using various JAVA Lang examples to help get a better understanding of the langauage
+Using various JAVA examples to help get a better understanding of the langauage

 To test any of the examples: